 These International Airlines fly directly to Durban with stopovers in selected cities

-If you are keen to tour within South Africa, there are numerous flights every day from Durban’s King Shaka International Airport to both Johannesburg and Cape Town as well as to most other major cities in the country.
+If you are keen to tour within South Africa, there are numerous flights every day from Durban’s King Shaka International Airport to all major cities in the country.
 Reasonably priced flights can be booked with the following domestic airlines:

 Car hire & parking

 It is possible to hire a car from numerous car rental companies situated at Durban’s King Shaka International Airport.
 You will need to arrange for secure parking for the car with your hotel.